 Dynamic Threshold Tuning for Claims Automation Pipelines

 Dynamic threshold tuning continuously recalibrates severity routing boundaries while preserving deterministic outcomes.
-Unlike legacy rule engines that depend on hardcoded cutoffs, this approach adapts to real-time portfolio exposure, seasonal loss patterns, and adjuster capacity constraints.
-It is a core component of enterprise-grade Claims Triage & Routing Engines because precision in claim classification directly impacts loss adjustment expense (LAE), cycle time, and regulatory compliance.
+Unlike legacy rule engines that depend on hardcoded cutoffs, this approach adapts the cut points between routing tiers to real-time portfolio exposure, seasonal loss patterns, and adjuster capacity constraints — without ever introducing a stochastic routing path.
+Precision at this boundary translates directly into loss adjustment expense (LAE), cycle time, and regulatory defensibility, which is why it sits at the center of an enterprise triage stack.

 The primary constraint in threshold tuning is maintaining deterministic behavior under shifting input distributions.
 Routing decisions must be fully auditable, which requires a strict separation between the threshold computation layer and the routing evaluation layer.

-The computation layer ingests telemetry, historical loss ratios, and operational capacity metrics to produce time-bound threshold configurations.
-The evaluation layer applies these configurations through stateless, idempotent functions.
+The computation layer ingests telemetry, historical loss ratios, and operational capacity metrics to produce time-bound threshold configurations on a cadence — nightly, hourly, or event-driven during a catastrophe.
+The evaluation layer applies those configurations through stateless, idempotent functions and holds no business logic of its own beyond comparison and ordering.

 import logging